altocodenl/tagaway/readme.md

    - When account is created.
 Green snackbar "Your account has been created."
    **For more reference, we can check line 387 of OML's client.js**

+- Upload
+   - Line 341 .mp4 must be added.
+Also, **let's discuss .MOV and .3gp videos. iPhone native videos are .mov, while Samsumng are .3gp.
+A lot of video content is in these formats**

 - Pics
    - Untagged tagging: add "commit tags" button and warning if you leave selection or page.